18F/handbook/_pages/welcome-to-TTS/getting-started.md

 ### USWDS

-USWDS --- The [United States Web Design System](https://designsystem.digital.gov/) --- is a frontend framework designed to make it easy to build accessible, mobile-friendly government websites.
-They've worked through hundreds of issues related to accessibility, usability and the overall user experience.
+USWDS --- the [United States Web Design System](https://designsystem.digital.gov/) --- is a frontend framework designed to make it easy to build accessible, mobile-friendly government websites.
+They've worked through hundreds of issues related to accessibility, usability, and the overall user experience.
 Your project can leverage that effort nearly instantly.
 To try out the USWDS on a test site, you can use the [templates provided by Federalist](https://federalist.18f.gov/documentation/templates/).

 Those are just three of the products TTS is working on, but [there are many more](https://docs.google.com/document/d/1vfBiQsprY1m8dG4tS_GeXkhG6ThF5ZqW9JKlDlvbWis/edit).